Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-For given sets of excited and measured vertices, identifiability of the parameterized modules in $G$ essentially reflects if we can uniquely obtain $G$ from the submatrix $[T]_{\mathcal{C},\mathcal{R}}$.
+For given sets of excited and measured vertices, identifiability of $G$ essentially reflects if we can uniquely obtain $G$ from the submatrix $[T]_{\mathcal{C},\mathcal{R}}$.
 Lemma~\ref{lem:Tji} indicates that every nonzero entry $T_{ji}$ in the matrix $[T]_{\mathcal{C},\mathcal{R}}$ corresponds to a set of directed paths from $i$ to $j$.
 Based on that, we present an iterative procedure to check the identifiability of individual modules in an acyclic network, where we say a path is \textit{unknown} at the $k$-th iteration if it contains at least one parameterized edge (module) whose identifiability has not been determined in the previous $k-1$ iterations.

-Initially, all the paths containing parameterized edges are unknown, and we implement Proposition~\ref{pro:TjiGvu} to determine the identifiability of each parameterized module in the network, and those that are shown to be identifiable in this iteration will be considered as known in the subsequent iterations.
+Initially, all the paths containing parameterized edges are unknown, and we present Proposition~\ref{pro:TjiGvu} to iteratively determine the identifiability of each parameterized module in the network.
+Modules that are shown to be identifiable after the current iteration will be considered as \textit{known} in subsequent iterations.